Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

+and alternating the action of the Hamiltonian given in Eq.~\eqref{eq_effective_Hamiltonian} with the jump operators $\{\hat{L}_j\}$ based on a stochastic process (for the details, we refer to Refs.~\cite{Jaschke2018,Daley2014}).
+The dynamics of any observable $\hat{\mathcal{O}}$ result from averaging over $N$ different uncorrelated stochastic trajectories labeled by $\eta\in[1,N]$,

-where $\hat{\rho}_\eta$ is the density matrix for a given noise realization $\{\eta_j(t)\}_{j=1}^L$.
-We simulate the dynamics of Eq.~\eqref{eq_SSE} using matrix product states (see Appendix~\ref{appendix_numerical_methods}).
-We consider two different dephasing channels, namely $\hat{o}_j=\hat{n}_j$ and $\hat{o}_j=(\hat{a}_j+\hat{a}_j^\dagger) \equiv \hat{x}_j$.
-We refer to the former as the noisy-densities and to the latter as the incoherent pump.
-We choose such dephasing channels in order to investigate the effects of noise when it preserves the East-symmetry, as for the noisy-densities, or when it does not, as for the incoherent pump.
-The number of noise realizations we computed ranges from $500$ to $1000$ depending on the value of $\gamma$ and the kind of noise.\\ We study the dynamical properties of \textit{superbosons} $|\widetilde{n}\rangle$ defined in Eq.~\eqref{eq_definition_superbosons}, since they constitute the building blocks of any localized state we can engineer.
-Then, we turn our attention to a paradigmatic superposition of \textit{superbosons}, namely the \textit{super-cat} state, providing arguments to extend our findings to a class of states to which \textit{super-squeezed} and \textit{super-coherent} states belong to.
+\ric{where $|\psi(t)\rangle_\eta$ is the state for a given stochastic trajectory $\eta \in [1,N]$ at time $t$ and $\langle \: \cdot \:\rangle_\eta$ denotes the average over the different trajectories.} We resort to tensor-network methods for performing the simulations (see Appendix~\ref{appendix_numerical_methods}).
+We consider two different jump operators, namely $\hat{L}_j=\hat{n}_j$ and $\hat{L}_j=\hat{a}_j$.
+The former corresponds to dephasing, while the latter corresponds to losses}.
+We choose such \ric{jump operators} in order to investigate the effects of \ric{the environment} when it preserves the ``East'' symmetry, as for the \ric{dephasing process}, or when it does not, as for the \ric{global losses}. \ric{Both situations are relevant in superconducing-circuit setups~\cite{RevModPhys.93.025005}.
+We compute the observables averaging over $1000$ to $3000$ stochastic realizations} depending on the value of $\gamma$ and the \ric{jump operator}.\\ We study the dynamical properties of \textit{superbosons} $|\widetilde{n}\rangle$ defined in Eq.~\eqref{eq_definition_superbosons}, since they constitute the building blocks of any localized state that we can engineer.
+Then, we turn our attention to a paradigmatic superposition of \textit{superbosons}, namely the \textit{supercat} state, providing arguments to extend our findings to a class of states to which \textit{supersqueezed} and \textit{supercoherent} states belong.
 We consider as initial state $|\psi_k(t=0)\rangle=\bigotimes_{j = -\infty}^{k-1}|0\rangle_j \otimes |\widetilde{n}\rangle$, where the subscript $k$ in $|\psi_k(t=0)\rangle$ refers to the position of the first site of the embedded \textit{superboson}.
 Since $|\widetilde{n}\rangle$ is localized with localization length $\xi$ (cf. Eq.~\eqref{eq_average_occupation_number}), we can truncate its support to $L' \gg \xi$ sites.
 Thus, our initial state is

 where $L'$ is the size of the \textit{superboson} support.